tremendous-rewards/embed/docs/documentation.md

     function redeem() {

       client.reward.open(
-        // Pass in the reward_id.
-Note that this is different from the order_id.
+        // Pass in the temporary reward token.
+        // Note that this is different from the reward_id and the order_id.
-        "REWARD_ID",
+        "REWARD_TOKEN",
         {
           onLoad: function() {
             console.log("It Loaded");